arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-fx/integrations/kotlinxcoroutines/README.md

 # Kotlin Coroutines and runtime support

-Due to the current nature of Kotlin Coroutines' implementation we need to make a differentiation between the Coroutines feature in the language and the runtime, in order to understand their differences and this module altogether:
+Due to the current nature of Kotlin Coroutines' implementation we need to make a differentiation between the Coroutines feature in the language and the kotlinx.coroutines runtime, in order to understand their differences and this module altogether:

 * Suspend functions and continuations (kotlin.coroutines package) are built in the language, meaning that you don't need extra dependencies to use them.
 * Coroutines runtime and cancellation (kotlinx.coroutines package) are built as a separate module and dependency, which is used to actually execute your Coroutines.